NelsonMinar/vector-river-map/README.md

 or cities and major roads?

 * Use a better HTTP server.
 Gunicorn is designed to run behind a proxy like Nginx or Apache.
-Not only does the proxy handle slow clients better, it can serve appropriate caching headers and gzip the JSON output.
+Not only does a proxy handle slow clients better, it can serve appropriate caching headers and gzip the JSON output.

-* Merge the river data.
-The NHDPlus source data has rivers broken up into many separate little LineStrings.
-The TileStache server naively sends them as separate Features, needlessly duplicating properties like the name.
-It'd be more efficient to merge all the data for a river into a single LineString, although care has to be taken not to disrupt the efficiency of the Gist spatial index.

 * More efficient vector tiles.
 The code here downloads a new set of tiles for every zoom level.
 But that's needlessly redundant; it's feasible to only